 MacLauchlan Woodwork Museum This museum holds the most extensive, nationally significant collection of woodworking tools in Canada.
 The Museum is located 16km East of Kingston at the entrance of scenic Grass Creek Park.

-Autumn is just around the corner, and soon another summer will come to pass.
+Autumn is here, and although summer has come to pass, a stunning array of colourful beauty awaits.
 Already, the days grow shorter, if ever so slightly and the night’s breeze carries a cool whisper of the next changing of the season.
-Before you know it; the vivid emerald shades of summer will give way to a breathtaking palette of fiery fall colours that will envelop the region in an explosion of colour and beauty.As the fall approaches, there is a collective celebration all throughout South Eastern Ontario in ho...
+The vivid emerald shades of summer are giving way to a breathtaking palette of fiery fall colours that will envelop the region in an explosion of colour and beauty.As the fall approaches, there is a collective celebration all throughout South Eastern Ontario in...